In science, precipitation is the mechanism behind the condensation of water vapour in the atmosphere that falls down under the influence of gravity.

 - Liquid water freezing when comes in contact with the surface.

 Depending on the forms we could witness precipitation in various forms:

 In Liquid Form precipitation occurs in:

 When the above comes in contact with the air mass in subfreezing temperature it becomes

 - Ice Needles

-Precipitation of water vapor can be classified into different things and have different methods of formation and few of them are:
+Precipitation of water vapour can be classified into different things and have different methods of formation and few of them are

 Like other precipitation techniques, hail forms in the storm clouds when supercooled droplets come in contact with dust and dirt.
 The storm’s updraft blows the hailstones up and lifted again after the updraft dissipates.

 These were some Classification and Properties of Precipitation.